francescosacco/HardwareLibrary/README.md

 # HardwareLibrary
 Hardware Libraries for Altium.

+* 2018-11-30 - Add second model of 74ABT125 at Nexperia library.
+  * Add second model of 74ABT125 (Quad.
+Buffer 3-State) at Nexperia library.

 * 2018-11-27 - Add second model of SN74HC125 at Texas Instruments.
   * Add second model of SN74HC125 (Quadruple Bus Buffer Gates With 3-State Outputs) at Texas Instruments library.